oracle/graal/compiler/README.md

 The Graal code base includes the [Ideal Graph Visualizer](http://ssw.jku.at/General/Staff/TW/igv.html) which is very useful in terms of visualizing Graal's intermediate representation (IR).
 You can get a quick insight into this tool by running the commands below.
-The first command launches the tool and the second runs one of the unit tests included in the Graal code base with extra options to make Graal output the IR for all methods it compiles to the tool.
+The first command launches the tool and the second runs one of the unit tests included in the Graal code base with extra options to make Graal dump the IR for all methods it compiles.
 You should wait for the GUI to appear before running the second command.

 ```